 The company is the brainchild of Rob Dickinson, a singer and song writer who was the front man for the band Catherine Wheel.
 As is quite common for musicians, Rob had an affinity for fast cars, among other things.
 But he really had a soft spot for Porsche 911s, particularly long-hood first generation models.
 Like any true petrol head Dickinson couldn’t leave well enough alone and began tinkering with his own nine-elevens.

 As it turns out he would do quite a bit more than mere tinkering and built an incredible 1969 911 hot rod which allowed him entry into the super elite R Gruppe car club.
-With a membership capped at 300, this hardcore group of Porsche enthusiasts only allow the baddest early 911s around entry.
+With a closed-membership design, this hardcore group of Porsche enthusiasts only allow the baddest early 911s around entry.
 To the rest of the Porsche community the R Gruppe is typically seen as a band of renegades, wild and reckless, a real car enthusiast’s car enthusiast if you will.

 After his band broke up Rob ended up relocating from New York to Los Angeles, taking his 911R with him.
 It struck him as a bit strange that nearly every time he would go out in Hollywood someone would beg and plea to buy the car off him.
 Obviously anyone who has poured their blood, sweat and tears into a car knows how difficult it is to part with your baby.
 Not willing to sell his personal car, Rob realized there was a market to build cars like his and that’s when Singer Vehicle Design (SVD) was born.

 I’ve been vaguely aware of SVD’s existence for a few years now, but my interest in their cars really shot up early last year.
 I knew as soon as I became a Speedhunter that one story I really wanted to bring to the audience was how these cars are made.
 After talking with some friends I knew that these were more than just modest restorations, but I had no idea just how involved they actually were.